sphinx-labs/stakingpool/Explainoor.md

 I.e. Upon staking, userIndex is initially set to equal vaultIndex at the time of staking.
 This is to negate all prior earned rewards.
 Subsequently, each time the user engages in state-changing behaviour, his prior rewards up till that point is calculated and booked into accRewards.

+### Fees and rewards

+The userIndex is nett of fees. vaultIndex * fees(0.80) = userIndex.

+I am applying fees onto vaultIndex - which is denominated in 18 dp precision, as defined by our Moca token.
+So sensible to stick with that.